-In 2019, almost 10,000 sq km of rainforest were burned in the Amazon.
+In 2019, almost 10,000 square km of rainforest were burned in the Amazon.
 Often started by ranchers to clear land for agriculture (mostly, grazing cattle and growing soy), these fires devastate the ecosystem.
-Part of a disturbing trend of deforestation in one of the most climatically important regions in the world, the intensive burning has sparked international condemnation.
+Part of a disturbing deforestation trend in one of the most climatically important regions in the world, the intensive burning has sparked international condemnation.

 The Amazon Rainforest— otherwise known as the lungs of the earth — is a huge carbon store and a vital buffer against climate change.
 When the Amazon burns, it’s bad for everyone, but the fires especially risk the health and livelihoods of poor and indigenous populations whose livelihoods depend on the forest.

-Despite strict Indonesian government regulations against illegal burning, 2018 saw an additional 500,000 hectares burned after more than 236,000 hectares burned in 2015.
-When high pressure systems returned with a vengeance in 2019, almost 900,000 hectares of forest were lost.
+Despite strict Indonesian government regulations against illegal burning, 2018 saw an additional 500,000 hectares burned after more than 236,000 burned in 2015.
+And when high pressure systems returned with a vengeance in 2019, another 900,000 hectares of forest were lost.

-In addition to harming Indonesians, these fires put the native Orangutan population at risk and affect neighbouring countries like Malaysia, who have urgently called for better management of the situation.
-With the annual GHG emissions in Indonesia rising and affecting the livelihood of many, it's important that we come together to help the local Indonesia communities and reforest degraded land.
+In addition to harming Indonesians, these fires put the native Orangutan population at risk and affect neighboring countries like Malaysia, who have urgently called for better management of the situation.
+With the annual GHG emissions in Indonesia rising and affecting the livelihoods of many, it's important that we come together to help the local Indonesian communities reforest degraded land.

 Australia, a “fire-formed continent,” is no stranger to wild bushfires that end lives and destroy property.
-An essential part of the landscape, major fires are not unusual.
+An integral part of the landscape, major fires are not unusual.
 But in recent years, Australians have seen a trend of longer and more severe fire seasons than even they are used to.